Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 * if left is null, return right
 * if right is null, return left

+### LC 865,1123.
+Smallest Subtree with all the Deepest Nodes
+* first find the deepest nodes use BFS, store them in a set
+* find the lowest common ancestor of these nodes, same as LC 236.
+Lowest Common Ancestor of a Binary Tree

 ### LC 513.
 Find Bottom Left Tree Value
 * level level traversal
 * can discard all upper levels to reduce memory usage